 Wear protective clothing - gauntlet gloves designed for use in welding, apron, and protective shoes.
 Button shirt collar and pocket flaps, and wear cuffless trousers to avoid entry of sparks and slag.
 Wear helmet with safety goggles or glasses with side shields underneath, appropriate filter lenses or plates (protected by clear cover glass).
 This is a MUST for welding or cutting, (and chipping) to protect the eyes from radiant energy and spatter.
 Replace cover glass when broken, pitted, or spattered.
 Avoid oily greasy clothing.
 A spark may ignite them.
 Hot metal such as electrode stubs and workpieces should never be handled without gloves.
-First aid facilities and a qualified first aid person should be available unless medical facilities are close by for immediate treatment of flash burns of the eyes and skin burns.
+First aid facilities are close by for immediate treatment of flash burns of the eyes and skin burns.
 Ear plugs should be worn when working overhead or in a confined space.
 A hard hat should be worn when others work overhead.
 Flammable hair preparations should not be used by persons intending to weld or cut.